anjankumarayyadapu/BCS/_pages/Standing in Community.md

 ---
 ## Situation:

-As a Solution Architect at Cloudera Inc. and later as a Big Data AWS Cloud Specialist at Amazon Web Services (AWS), I worked with organizations across the finance, healthcare, and technology sectors.
+As a Leader Solution Architect at Cloudera Inc. and later as a Big Data AWS Cloud Specialist at Amazon Web Services (AWS), I worked with organizations across the finance, healthcare, and technology sectors.
 These clients faced critical challenges in:

   - Scaling their data environments to accommodate growing business needs.
   - Managing vast and complex datasets across hybrid and multi-cloud ecosystems.